gridshadow/gdexport/README.md

 `name`

   - Name of the GDExtension.
-Used for generating the entry_symbol name '<name>_library_init'
+Used for generating the `entry_symbol` name `<name>_library_init`

 `file`

-  - List of C++ header files to process to export Godot classes from
+  - List of <nobr>C++</nobr> header files to process to export Godot classes from

 ##### Script Options:

 `--godot, -g DIR`

-  - Path to the root of the checkout of the godot-cpp repo (automatically calculates godot include)
+  - Path to the root of the checkout of the `godot-cpp` repo (automatically calculates godot include)

 `--no-godot`

-  - Don't automatically calculate include folders from godot-cpp repo directory
+  - Don't automatically calculate include folders from `godot-cpp` repo directory

 `--clang, -c EXE`